uiuc-ae-computing/uiuc-ae-computing.github.io/docs/readiness-event.md

     1. Open the command prompt (Windows) or terminal (Linux/macOS).

         - Windows users: you can open the command prompt by searching for "cmd" in the start menu.
+          - If the command prompt does not work, you can also try searching for "Anaconda Prompt" in the start menu.

         - macOS users: you can open the terminal by pressing `Command + Space bar` and searching for "terminal" in Spotlight Search.

         - Linux users: you can open the terminal by pressing `Ctrl + Alt + T` or search for "terminal" in your applications.

-    1. Type the following in the command prompt (Windows) or terminal (Linux/macOS) and hit `Enter`.
+    2. Type the following in the command prompt (Windows) or terminal (Linux/macOS) and hit `Enter`.

             conda -V

-    1. You should see something like this:
+    3. You should see something like this:

             conda 25.1.0

-1. Test that Python was properly installed.
+2. Test that Python was properly installed.

     1. Windows users: type the following in the command prompt and hit `Enter`.